neurodata/dirtysecrets/README.md

 ## 2 estimation

-12. you didn't want the mean or variance anway
+12. you didn't want the mean or variance anway (robust statistics, show generalization error vs robust statistics)
 15. high-dimensional statistics is impossible - you need to embed in a low dimensional space (implicitly or explicitly)
 16. we have no model of vision, audition, or anything but Euclidean
 13. estimation vs prediction & necessary vs sufficient & global vs local